Collierville High School: Academics

 Academically, the school offers 25 dual enrollment courses, 34 Honors courses, and 26 Advanced Placement courses, and the school reports an ACT average of 25.3.
 It was listed on Newsweek’s America’s Best High Schools list from 2008-2013, has the largest PTSA in the state of Tennessee, and has had 21 United States Presidential Scholar candidates in the past fourteen years with two Presidential Scholar winners (in 2002 and 2014).
 Collierville High School has numerous National Merit Scholarship Program finalists every year.
 Collierville High School offers an array of extracurricular activities, with 113 clubs are registered at the school.

 Athletics

 The school accommodates twenty-two sports and five club sports.
 The boys' baseball team won the state championship in 2013, and the school's Joshua Wheeler won the 2014 Decathlon state championship for track and field.
+The Hockey Team won the state championship in 2005 becoming the first team in school history to win a state championship.

 Robotics

-The school has a team participating in First Robotics Competition.
+The school has a team participating in FIRST Robotics Competition.
 Founded in 2014 under the name of Dragon Robotics, they are team number 5002.
 They have won numerous awards at competitions, including the Highest Rookie Seed and Rookie All-Star awards in their rookie year.
 Along with these, they have earned the Team Spirit Award in and First Dean's List Finalist Award in 2018, the Safety Award in 2019, and the Regional Finalists award in 2022.